vootaa/whitepaper/README.md

 Philosophy
 - Vootaa frames blockchain as cultural memory and creative infrastructure: blocks as layers of memory, will, and thought.

-How to read
-- For the full technical and narrative specification, open the English or Chinese whitepaper files in this folder.

 License
 - BSD 3-Clause (see whitepaper header).